 Blockchain is testing the current situation quo of innovation by allowing companies to experiment with groundbreaking technology like peer-to-peer force distribution or decentralized forms for broadcast media.

-Much like the description of blockchain, the applications for the ledger system will only develop as technology evolves.
+Much like the description of blockchains, the applications for the ledger systems will only develop as technologies evolve.

-Blockchain technology supports monetization and control of how the information is circulated.
+Blockchains support monetization and control of how the information is circulated via information and communications technology (ICT).